California Landlord Tenant Rights

 California landlords must provide these mandatory disclosures to their tenants (if applicable):

-• Bed Bugs: Landlords must provide written information about bed bugs using language specified in Civ.
-Code §§ 1954.603.
-This document must provide info about how to report bed bug infestations.
+• Bed Bugs: Landlords must provide written information about how to report bed bug infestations, using language specified in Civ.
+Code § 1954.603

-• Sex Offender Registry: Prospective tenants have the right to access information relating to the sex offender registry, to protect tenants, this right must be disclosed.
+• Sex Offender Registry: Prospective tenants must be advised of their right to access information relating to the sex offender registry

 Read more